Reopening Canada’s Economy

 - The government is supporting a plan for online learning over the summer months.
 More information.

 - A list of professionals eligible for emergency childcare and contact information for childcare centres is available here.
-All other childcare centres are closed until Phase 2 reopening.

 Prince Edward Island